n1yshi/ClipsWebsite-forNetamiTV/README.md

 # ClipsWebsite-forNetamiTV

-This repository contains the source code for the NetamiTV Clips Website, a platform for managing and displaying clips from NetamiTV's streams.
+This repository contains the source code for the NetamiTV Clips Website, sadly it's mostly HTML based but i don't wanna change that.

 ## Features and Functionality